samiakiran/samiakiran.github.io/_pages/about.md

 I am currently pursuing a Master's degree in Computer Science at National University of Sciences & Technology (NUST), Pakistan.
 My thesis revolves around the idea of  ‘Fall Detection’ in elderly using Deep Learning.
 I would be graduating in March 2023.

 Moreover, I am employed as a remote Python Scripter at [Odetta, Inc.](https://odetta.ai/), a US-based startup located in San Francisco, California.
-My primary responsibilities include creating scripts using Python to automatically collect various types of data from websites worldwide.
+My primary responsibilities include creating scripts in Python to automatically collect various types of data from websites worldwide.